gautambaghel/terraform-google-terraform-cloud-agents/examples/tfc-agent-gke-simple/README.md

 1. Your Terraform Cloud Agents should become active at Organization Setting > Security > Agents.

-1. Create additonal workspaces or use the existing workspace to run Terraform through the Terraform Cloud Agent.[Click here for more info on running the workspace](https://registry.terraform.io/providers/hashicorp/tfe/latest/docs/resources/workspace_run#example-usage).
+1. Create additonal workspaces or use the existing workspace to run Terraform through the Terraform Cloud Agent.
+[Click here for more info on running the workspace](https://registry.terraform.io/providers/hashicorp/tfe/latest/docs/resources/workspace_run#example-usage).

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs